-If you have high cholesterol (a total cholesterol level of 240 milligrams per deciliter of blood or above), taking steps to lower it can greatly reduce your chances of having a heart attack.
-For every 10% drop in your cholesterol level, your heart attack risk falls by 20% to 30%.
+By lowering your blood LDL ("bad") cholesterol level, even if it is normal, you help reduce your chances of having a heart attack.
+It's especially important if the LDL level is above 130 milligrams per deciliter.
+For every 10% drop in your cholesterol level, your heart attack risk potentially falls by 20% to 30%.

 There are several steps you can take to lower your cholesterol level, like losing weight if needed, being more active, and choosing healthy foods.
 Here are three simple steps toward a healthier, cholesterol-lowering diet:

-- Make other healthy choices.
+· Make other healthy choices.
 Eat more fruits and vegetables.
 Ideally substitute these for processed foods and sweets.
-Choose fat-free milk instead of whole milk.
 Opt for low-fat yogurt and pick brands that are not loaded with sugar.

 If lifestyle changes don't get your cholesterol to a healthy level, ask your doctor if a cholesterol-lowering drug makes sense for you.